NREL/WaterTAP3/watertap3/docs/source/unit_models/caustic_soda_addition.rst

     .. math::

         C = a S ^ b
-|

 For a single caustic soda addition unit, `a` = 2262.8 and `b` = 0.6195.
 The full cost equation in WaterTAP3 is:

     .. math::

         C_{NaOH} = 2262.8 S ^ {0.6195}
-|

 This cost is then multiplied by the number of units and the EIF factor for the final FCI for the chemical addition.
-These parameters were determined by fitting data from FIGURE 5.5.12b - SODIUM HYDROXIDE FEED in McGivney & Kawamura (2008).
+These parameters were determined by fitting data from Figure 5.5.12b in McGivney & Kawamura (2008).

 Electricity Intensity